mikel-egana-aranguren/EHU-MSc-Bioinformatics/programme.md

 share:
 ---

-In order for a student to be awarded the degree, 30 ECTS credits must be completed: 22 taught ECTS and a 8 ECTS research/development project including a dissertation.
+In order for a student to be awarded the degree, 30 ECTS credits must be completed: 24 taught ECTS and a 6 ECTS research/development project including a dissertation.
 1 ECTS is equivalent to a student working 30 hours: 10 tuition hours (Theory and/or lab practical work) and 20 homework hours.

-In the first semester, a path must be chosen: (A) Life Sciences (for computer scientists) and (B) Computer Science (for life scientists).
+In the first semester, a path will be assigned to each student, according to their background: (A) Life Sciences (mostly for computer scientists) and (B) Computer Science (mostly for life scientists).
 In the second semester, one of the three optional modules must be chosen: an optional module represents a concrete application of Bioinformatics.

-The tuition will take place every friday, in the [Sciences and Technology Faculty (ZTF-FCT)](http://www.ehu.eus/eu/web/ztf-fct) (Room 0.24: 8:30 - 13:00; 14:30 - 19:00).
+The tuition will take place every friday (8:30 - 13:00; 14:30 - 19:00), in the Room 0.24 of the [Sciences and Technology Faculty (ZTF-FCT)](http://www.ehu.eus/eu/web/ztf-fct).

 * Course starts: 2015/11/09
 * Christmas holidays: 2015/12/21 - 2016/01/07 (18th of December and 8th of January are tuition days)